MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 - **Expand all records by default**: When this check box is selected, all records in the timeline are shown in an expanded view.
 This option is disabled by default.

   > [!NOTE]
   > The records in a timeline might contain images, but they won't display when the record is collapsed.
 Records with images must be expanded to be viewed.
 Use the caret icons (˅ or ^) to expand or collapse a record.
 Records with images will often display the message "The email has been blocked due to potentially harmful content.
 View full Email content."
 When you select this message, the warning goes away.
-If you don't see a message and still don't see the image displaying, refer to [Timeline FAQ](#timeline-faq).
+If you don't see a message and still don't see the image displaying, see [FAQs for timeline control](faqs-timeline-control.md).

 - **Enable "What you've missed" summary**: This setting lets users know there are new records they haven't seen.
 The setting is disabled by default.
 To enable, select the check box.
 When enabled, a notification is displayed.